Henry Hagg Lake Bass Fishing

-Henry Hagg Lake is a family friendly reservoir in Scoggins Valley Park in the foothills fairly near Portland.
+Henry Hagg Lake is a family friendly reservoir in Scoggins Valley Park in the foothills of Washington County fairly near Portland.
 It is popular with water skiers, bicyclists, picnickers and, especially, anglers.

 The upper half of the lake is subject to a no-wake zone that makes fishing more enjoyable on hot summer days when power boats arrive en masse.